EGA-archive/LocalEGA/docs/amqp.rst

 ----------------------------------

 Central EGA uses a unique upstream queue, to minimize the number of connection sockets.
-In order to distinguish message, Central EGA adds a field named ``type`` to all outgoing messages.
+In order to distinguish messages, Central EGA adds a field named ``type`` to all outgoing messages.
 There are 5 types of messages so far: